• Home

 • Contact Us

-Shawn Smith: The creator of Hattie Mae & PALS (characters), The Healthy and Yummy!
-Wellness Program and the Hattie Mae and PALS Traveling Trunk book series.
-She worked in Washington D.C before she embarked on the promise she made to her late sister.
+Shawn Smith is the creator of the Hattie Mae & PALS characters, the Healthy and Yummy!
+Wellness Program, and the Hattie Mae and PALS Traveling Trunk book series.
+Before dedicating her life to fulfilling a promise made to her late sister, she worked in Washington, D.C., building an accomplished career in public service, fundraising, leadership, and community outreach.
 She is a graduate of the University of Southwestern Louisiana (USL) and the Martin Blackwell Leadership Institute.
-Her career in politics spans from 1987 to 2000 and 2002 to 2005.
-Her greatest assignment is keeping her promise to her late sister, Tree.
+Her career in politics spanned from 1987 to 2000 and again from 2002 to 2005.
+Yet, her most meaningful assignment remains honoring the promise she made to her beloved sister, Tree.

-Australia Appointments: She served as Business Development Associate for The Prince of Wales Medical Research Institute in Sydney, where she raised funds for 124 neuroscientists in Brain Cancer Research, Fundraising Manager for The Children’s Hospital at Westmead and the first Business Development Director for Bear Cottage.
-Bear Cottage the 15th Children’s Hospice in the world and the first in New South Wales.
+In Australia, Shawn served as Business Development Associate for the Prince of Wales Medical Research Institute in Sydney, helping raise support for 124 neuroscientists conducting brain cancer research.
+She later became Fundraising Manager for The Children's Hospital at Westmead and served as the first Business Development Director for Bear Cottage — the first children’s hospice in New South Wales and the 15th children’s hospice in the world.

-Honors: Honorary Texas Citizen; Who’s Who among Emerging Young Leaders in America.
-American Women of Sydney Australia as Fundraising Chairman, the National Breast Cancer Volunteer Corporate Advisory Committee of Sydney, and Research America!
-Ms. Smith represented the State of California at the 35th Anniversary of the Splashdown of Apollo 11 with Neil Armstrong, Command Module Pilot Michael Collins, and Lunar Module Pilot Edwin "Buzz" Aldrin on the USS Hornet.
-She is a member of the Class of 2026 of the International Woman Forum.
+Shawn Smith has received numerous honors throughout her career, including being named an Honorary Texas Citizen and recognition in Who’s Who Among Emerging Young Leaders in America.
+She served as Fundraising Chairman for American Women of Sydney, Australia, participated on the National Breast Cancer Volunteer Corporate Advisory Committee of Sydney, and supported the national nonprofit Research!
+America.
+She represented the State of California during the 35th Anniversary celebration of the Splashdown of Apollo 11 Moon Landing alongside astronauts Neil Armstrong, Michael Collins, and Buzz Aldrin aboard the USS Hornet (CV-12).
+She is also a member of the International Women’s Forum Class of 2026.

-I am often asked how I came up with Harvest Gardens “Adventures in Learning”.
-It all began with the story of my Great-Grandfather Rev. Sumpter Williams.
-He received a grant from the Julius Rosenwald Foundation which partnered with the local citizens and the local city government to create and build schools for Black students in the South.
-The school served grades one through six and remained at this location until property was purchased by the St. Mary Parish School Board and the building was location on the corners of Railroad Avenue and Myrtle streets.
-Later the Morgan City Colored High School was renamed Sumpter Williams High School in honor of Sumpter Williams (1862-1929).
-Rev. Sumpter Williams, was active in local Black community politics and the St. John Lodge Number 11, Free & Ancient Masons.
-In 1880 he was a milkman and 20 years later his occupation was listed as an “Ice Dealer”.
-By 1910 he owned a local grocery store and had eight daughters and two sons.
-One of his daughters, Ruth R. Williams later became principal of Sumpter Williams High School.
-Julius Rosenwald (August 12, 1862 – January 6, 1932) was a Jewish American businessman and philanthropist.
-He is best known as a part-owner and leader of Sears, Roebuck and Company, and for establishing the Rosenwald Fund, which donated millions in matching funds to promote vocational or technical education.
+Shawn is often asked how she created Harvest Gardens.
+The inspiration began with the extraordinary legacy of her great-grandfather, Reverend Sumpter Williams.
+Rev. Sumpter Williams received support through the Julius Rosenwald Foundation, which partnered with local citizens and government leaders to build schools for Black students throughout the South.
+The school originally served grades one through six before relocating through the support of the St. Mary Parish School Board.
+Eventually, Morgan City Colored High School was renamed Sumpter Williams High School in honor of Rev. Sumpter Williams (1862–1929).
+A respected community leader, Rev. Williams was active in local Black civic affairs and the St. John Lodge Number 11, Free & Ancient Masons.
+Over the years, he worked as a milkman, ice dealer, and grocery store owner while raising eight daughters and two sons.
+One of his daughters, Ruth R. Williams, later became principal of Sumpter Williams High School.
+The story of Rev. Sumpter Williams and philanthropist Julius Rosenwald continues to inspire Shawn’s mission of education, opportunity, literacy, and community empowerment for future generations.

 Copyright © 2026 Harvest Gardens "Adventures in Learning" - All Rights Reserved.